FanPu1/bioinformatics-hub/README.md

 - User should add a "$" or ">" to indicate that the pattern must ended with C-terminal (or 3' terminal).

 ### Predict a single motif in a single sequence
-The sample sequence in this demo:
+The sample sequence for prediction:
 ```
 >seq1
 SLLKASSTLDNLFKELDKNGDGEVSYEEF
 ```

-The detailed pattern syntax can be found [here](#pattern-syntax).
-The sample pattern in this demo:
+The sample pattern for prediction:
 ```
 [D]-x-[DNS]-{FLIVWY}-[DNESTG]
 ```